Dagupan: Historical & Heritage Tourism

 Since the Spanish colonial times, the colonial government had put a great emphasis on the importance of the city due to being at the strategic center of the province and its accessibility to the sea for trading and transport.
 The first Philippine railroad system, the Manila-Dagupan railway, had its terminus in the city.
-Remnant of the historic rail transport locomotive can be seen displayed infront of the city museum.
+Remnant of the historic rail transport locomotive can be seen displayed in front of the city museum.

 During World War 2, Dagupan also served as the wartime capital of Pangasinan.
 The shores of Bonuan Gueset was a silent witness to the historic landing of Gen. MacArthur that eventually became one of the key historic points in the country's liberation.
 To immortalize this important feat in the city's history, a MacArthur Landing Park was built to stand by the shore of Tondaligan Beach, adjacent to Filipino-Japanese Peace Park.

 More structures and landmarks of historic importance still dot the city, some of which are already listed as heritage sites by the National Historical Commission of the Philippines (NHCP).
 These include: